Jay Heritage Center: Landscape

 JHC is entrusted to stabilize and rehabilitate culturally significant landscape features at the Jay Estate including 1822 stone ha-ha walls, 1.5 acre of historic sunken gardens that date back to the 1700s, a meadow, an apple orchard, and elm tree allée.
 JHC was awarded a $500,000 Regional Economic Development Council (REDC) grant in December 2014 to help restore the historic Jay Gardens.

-Buildings

-JHC is also overseeing restoration and rehabilitation of several historic buildings:
+Buildings owned by the Jay Heritage Center